jmas/flexio/README.md

 $mailer->submit();
 </pre>

-In this example we see that we have 'class' property that tald Flexio to use 'Mailer' class.
+In this example we see that we have 'class' property that told Flexio to use 'Mailer' class.
 Method getConfig() will return instance of class 'Mailer'.
-Note: when you trying to access config property through App::instance()->someProperty you automaticly calling getConfig('someProperty') method.
+Note: when you trying to access config property through @App::instance()->someProperty@ you automaticly calling getConfig('someProperty') method.

 <pre>
 echo App::instance()->version; // 1.0